 5. British Steel (1980)

-Many fans would doubtless put this album at the top of their lists, and there’s no questioning British Steel’s brilliance, or its huge influence on the entire world of metal.
+Many fans would doubtless put this album at the top of their own 'best of' Judas Priest lists, and there’s no questioning British Steel’s brilliance, or its huge influence on the entire world of metal.
 You simply can’t argue with Breaking The Law, Metal Gods or Rapid Fire and Living After Midnight is one of the ultimate party metal anthems.
 The rest is nearly as good, and that’s pretty fucking good by anyone’s standards.

 4. Painkiller (1990)